Bottoms Up Club: In popular culture

-At the time of The Man with the Golden Gun, the club was located in Tsim Sha Tsui, on the Kowloon side of Victoria Harbour.
-This gave rise to a movie blooper when Bond, played by Roger Moore, is picked up outside the club by British agents posing as police, and is told he is being taken to a police station on the Kowloon side (of Hong Kong Harbour), when he is in fact already there.
+During the filming of The Man with the Golden Gun in 1974, the club was located in Tsim Sha Tsui, on the Kowloon side of Victoria Harbour.
+This gave rise to a movie blooper when James Bond, played by Roger Moore, is picked up outside the club by British agents posing as police, and is told he is being taken to a police station in Kowloon West Division, when he is in fact already there.

 According to a former employee, while the film features footage of the exterior of the Club, the scenes inside the Club were actually filmed in a studio in the United Kingdom, where it had been recreated.

 The club also appeared in the 1994 Wong Kar-wai movie Chungking Express.
 Takeshi Kaneshiro and Brigitte Lin have drinks there before going to a hotel room.

 The club appears also in the book Zero Minus Ten by Raymond Benson (1997) where James Bond meets Sunni Pei (consume girl and striptease dancer), a member of the Hong Kong mafia "The Triads".